XeroAPI/xero-php-oauth2/docs/Api/AccountingApi.md

 $if_modified_since = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Only records created or modified since this timestamp will be returned
 $where = 'where_example'; // string | Filter by an any element
 $order = 'order_example'; // string | Order by an any element
-$i_ds = 'i_ds_example'; // string | Filter by a comma-separated list of InvoicesIDs.
+$i_ds = array('i_ds_example'); // string[] | Filter by a comma-separated list of InvoicesIDs.
 For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.
-$invoice_numbers = 'invoice_numbers_example'; // string | Filter by a comma-separated list of InvoiceNumbers.
+$invoice_numbers = array('invoice_numbers_example'); // string[] | Filter by a comma-separated list of InvoiceNumbers.
 For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.
-$contact_i_ds = 'contact_i_ds_example'; // string | Filter by a comma-separated list of ContactIDs.
+$contact_i_ds = array('contact_i_ds_example'); // string[] | Filter by a comma-separated list of ContactIDs.
 For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.
-$statuses = 'statuses_example'; // string | Filter by a comma-separated list Statuses.
+$statuses = array('statuses_example'); // string[] | Filter by a comma-separated list Statuses.
 For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.
 $page = 56; // int | e.g. page=1 – Up to 100 invoices will be returned in a single API call with line items shown for each invoice
 $include_archived = True; // bool | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response
 $created_by_my_app = True; // bool | When set to true you'll only retrieve Invoices created by your app